marlycormar/iCARE/Readme.md

             aws s3 sync s3://bucket_name .

+## Create database

+    CREATE DATABASE iCARE;

 ## Convert tabular data into a mysql db

 Use a python script.

-- Got error `No module named MySQLdb`.
-Installing mysql package for python:
+- If needed, install the mysql modules for python

-        pip install mysql-python3
+        pip install mysql-python

-Note: python3 doesnt have this package =(.
-So use python2.
+- Configure Python script

+The python script reads its configuration from the environment.
+These variables are required:

+    mysql_host
+    mysql_user
+    mysql_db
+    directory_with_farsight_files

 - Run the script by doing: